ruyadorno/simple-slider/README.md

 ## Available Options

-Here is the list of available values to use on the constructor and customize your animation:
+Here is the list of available values to customize how your slider is going to work:

 - **container**: <[Element](https://developer.mozilla.org/en-US/docs/Web/API/Element)> The HTML element that act as a container for the slider.
+Defaults to `document.querySelector('*[data-simple-slider])`.
 - **children** <[NodeList](https://developer.mozilla.org/en-US/docs/Web/API/NodeList)/Array> A list of children to be used as slides, you can use the [querySelectorAll](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) to have more flexibility on what children of the `container` element should be used as slides.
 Defaults to `container.children`.
 - **paused**: <Boolean> Controls carousel auto-transition/slideshow.
 If vaue is `true` no transition will happen.
 Defaults to `false`.
 - **transitionProperty**: <String> Determines the css property to be animated.
 Defaults to `left`.